golemfactory/ya-httpx-client/README.md

 Features:

-1. Deploy a HTTP server on a Golem provider in an easy way.
+1. Deploy an HTTP server on a Golem provider in an easy way.
 There are no requirements on the server implementation (doesn't even have to be in `python`) except it must be capable of running in the [Golem provider image](https://handbook.golem.network/requestor-tutorials/convert-a-docker-image-into-a-golem-image).
 2. Send requests to the provider-based server using [httpx.AsyncClient](https://www.python-httpx.org/async/), the same way